exasol/public-knowledgebase/Connect-with-Exasol/hive-virtual-schema-with-ssl-fails-with-no-such-file-or-directory-for-ssltruststore.md

 Instead, the Hive JDBC driver used by the ExaLoader cannot access the truststore file referenced in the JDBC URL from the runtime environment where the query is executed.

-When referencing files in Exasol, there are two different views of BucketFS.
+When referencing files in Exasol, there are two different views of the filesystem behind BucketFS.
+One of them is a change root used by the UDFs.

+That means that the Virtual Schema Adapter (a UDF) and the ExaLoader (running in COS) never see the same paths.

 ### Logical BucketFS path